scverse/scanpy/CONTRIBUTING.md

 Before filing an issue
 ----------------------
 * Search the repository (also google) to see if someone has already reported the same issue.
-  This allows contributors to spend less time responding to issues, and more time on adding features!
+  This allows contributors to spend less time responding to issues, and more time adding new features!
 * Please provide a minimal complete verifiable example for any bug.
   If you're not sure what this means, check out
   [this blog post](http://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports)
   by Matthew Rocklin or [this definition](https://stackoverflow.com/help/mcve) from StackOverflow.
-* Let us know a bit about your environment.
+* Let us know about your environment.
+Environment information is available via: `sc.logging.print_versions()`.
-  This can be as easy as pasting the results of `sc.logging.print_versions()`.

 Contributing code
 -----------------

+We love code contributions!
+We have a couple guidelines we'd like you to follow though:

+### Tests

+Please write tests!
+You can refer to the [existing test suite](https://github.com/theislab/scanpy/tree/master/scanpy/tests) for examples.
+If you haven't written tests before, Software Carpentry has an [in-depth guide](http://katyhuff.github.io/python-testing/) on the topic.

+Test are run by issuing the command `pytest` from the root of the repository. `pytest` as well as a few other testing dependencies can be installed by running `pip install ".[test]"` from the repository root, or `pip install scanpy[test]`.

 ### Coding style
-We stick to [PEP 8](https://www.python.org/dev/peps/pep-0008) and to this [editorconfig](https://github.com/theislab/scanpy/blob/master/.editorconfig) and *try* to stick to 80-character lines.
+We stick to [PEP 8](https://www.python.org/dev/peps/pep-0008) and this [editorconfig](https://github.com/theislab/scanpy/blob/master/.editorconfig) and *try* to stick to 80-character lines.
 In some cases, wider lines might improve readability, in most cases, not.